cisagov/Malcolm/docs/file-scanning.md

 * `none`: no file extraction
 * `interesting`: extraction of files with mime types of common attack vectors
+* `notcommtxt`: extraction of all files except common plain text files
 * `mapped`: extraction of files with recognized mime types
 * `known`: extraction of files for which any mime type can be determined
 * `all`: extract all files